tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 - Deploy an [Event Hub](/azure/event-hubs/event-hubs-create)
 - [Authorize access to the Azure Event Hub](/azure/event-hubs/authorize-access-event-hubs)
 > [!IMPORTANT]
 > VM watch supports managed identity, SAS token, and connection string as authentication methods.
-Be aware that if multiple authentication methods are provided, managed identity is given the highest priority, while the connection string will be given the lowest priority
+If multiple authentication methods are provided, managed identity is given the highest priority, while the connection string will be given the lowest priority

 #### Step 2: Enable Event Hub output for VM watch